MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaceobjects.md

 To explain WEMs in MeVisLab, we will build a network that shows the structure and the characteristics of WEMs.
 We will start the example by generating a WEM forming a cube.
 With this, we will explain structures of WEMs called *Edges*, *Nodes*, *Surfaces*, and *Normals*.

 ### Initialize a WEM
 Add the module `WEMInitialize` to your workspace, open its panel, and select a *Cube*.
 In general, a WEM is made up of surfaces.
-Here all surfaces are squares.
+Here all surfaces are quadrilaterals.
 In MeVisLab it is common to build WEMs out of triangles.

 ![WEM initializing](images/tutorials/dataobjects/surfaces/WEM_01_1.png "WEM initializing")